ClusterCockpit installation manual

 We recommended the following order for planning and configuring a ClusterCockpit installation:

-for main memory bandwidth and ‘flops_any’ for flop throughput (double precision flops are upscaled to single precision rates).
-You can find a discussion of useful metrics and their naming here.
-This metric list is an integral component for the configuration of all ClusterCockpit components. - Configure and deploy
+mem_bwfor main memory bandwidth andflops_anyfor flop throughput (double precision flops are upscaled to single precision rates).
+The metric list is an integral component for the configuration of all ClusterCockpit components. - Planning of deployment

 Common problems